- Academic Programs

 Students may also select the communication studies concentration, allowing development of an individualized program of study in communication by completing the four foundation courses and nine additional communication classes that match their specific academic and career interests.

 CareersOur graduates have a wide variety of career options awaiting them.
 Knowledgeable, skillful communicators are an asset in many industries.

 Opportunities & ActivitiesCommunication majors can choose from several curricular and extra-curricular activities to enhance their learning experience.
-Read below about our student-run media, professional associations, internships, study abroad programs and other activities in which our majors participate.
+We offer involvement in student-run media, professional associations, internships, study abroad programs and more.

 Faculty & StaffThe faculty and staff of the Department of Communication invite you to meet us and find out what we have to offer.